Browse the Guide:

 the instrumental program in the Blacksburg schools.
 Ms94-031.

 BLACKSBURG [VIRGINIA] MUSIC CLUB.
 RECORDS, 1907-1971.
 2.5 cu. ft.
 Founded to promote the study of music among its members and to stimulate local interest through regularly scheduled musical programs.
 Affiliated with the Virginia Federation of Music Clubs and the National Federation of Music Clubs.
 Correspondence, minutes, programs, financial records, scrapbooks, rosters, and bylaws.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1979-008.

 BLACKSBURG [VIRGINIA] ODD FELLOWS LODGE.
 RECORDS, 1910-30.
 3.8 cu.